Nsustain/nsustain.com/README.md

 We have two ways of setting up a production server:
 (a) Docker Compose way and (b) Kubernetes way.
-You can use either way if you have a preference of one over the other, but we generally recommend to use Docker Compose.
+You can use either way if you have a preference of one over the other, but we generally recommend Docker Compose.

 If you want your website to be highly available and therefore are willing to provision two or more servers to host it, then Kubernetes would be perfect for you.
-If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster to deploy, easier to maintain.
+If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster to deploy and easier to maintain.
 Docker Compose tends to have less configs to take care of.

 <br>